 RCGC Alert is an emergency and outreach notification system for students and employees.
 In the event of an emergency, the College will contact you by phone, email and/or text message in a timely manner to ensure your safety as required by federal regulations.
 The College also may wish to contact you by phone, email and/or text message for outreach notifications, including registration reminders, eLearning alerts and more.

 How to Register

-- To register for the RCGC Alert: RCGC.edu/Technology/Pages/RCGC-Alert.aspx - To register for the Gloucester County Alert System for weather alerts and emergency information: gloucesteralert.com
+- To register for the RCSJ Alert: RCSJ.edu/TS/gloucester/Alerts - To register for the Gloucester County Alert System for weather alerts and emergency information: gloucesteralert.com

-SEXUAL MISCONDUCT

-AND THE

-RIGHTS OF VICTIMS
+SEXUAL MISCONDUCT AND THE RIGHTS OF VICTIMS: